wesleyboar/DS-User-Guide/user-guide/docs/managingdata/datatransfer.md

 * For **Published **DesignSafe projects set Path to **/corral-repl/projects/NHERI/published/&lt;PRJ-XXXX&gt;**/
 * For **Published (NEES)** projects set Path to **/corral-repl/projects/NHERI/public/projects/&lt;NEES-XXXX-XXXX.groups&gt;/**

-For more information on path selection please see the detailed in guide on <a href="../settingpathtodesignsafe">Setting the Path to DesignSafe on Corral</a>.
+For more information on path selection please see the detailed in guide on <a href="#setting-path-to-ds-on-corral">Setting the Path to DesignSafe on Corral</a>.

 If you do not see the "Path" option click the button "More Options" in the lower left.